-Between homeschooling the boys, keeping my house clean and organized, managing my Pinterest clients, and having a husband that works out of state, I found myself stressed out and writer's block set in.
+Between homeschooling the boys, keeping my house clean and organized, and managing my Pinterest clients, I found myself stressed out and writer's block set in.
 It was like all the words that have always just flown through my fingertips dried up.

 I had no ideas for new content and realized my fly by the seats of my pants blogging style was no longer going to work.
 I needed to create an idea bank and start scheduling posts instead of hitting publish as soon as I wrote something.
 Here are some of the ideas that helped me defeat writer's block and find content ideas for my blog again!

 10 Ways To Find Content For Your Blog